 Adrenal Fatigue—And What to Do About It

 Though by no means in the mainstream, conversations about adrenals—and incipient “adrenal fatigue”—have been coming up more and more.
 Flat out: Everyone is exhausted, and this tapped out function is one of the reasons why.
-Below, we asked Dr. Junger for some more information.
-Also, if this sounds like you, consider doing the goop cleanse and kicking caffeine: It can help reset the system considerably.
-And if cooking isn’t in the cards, Dr. Junger’s Clean Program is an incredible shortcut.
+Below, we asked Dr. Alejandro Junger for some more information.
+Also, if this sounds like you, consider doing the goop cleanse and kicking caffeine (which can help reset the system considerably), and see the vitamin/supplement protocol, Why Am I So Effing Tired? that Junger developed for us.
+(If cooking isn’t in the cards, Dr. Junger’s Clean Program is an incredible shortcut.)

 A Q&A with Dr. Alejandro Junger